Louis Gossett Jr., 1st Black man to win supporting actor Oscar, dies at 87 - KESQ

 LOS ANGELES (AP) — Louis Gossett Jr., the first Black man to win a supporting actor Oscar and an Emmy winner for his role in the seminal TV miniseries “Roots,” has died.
 He was 87.

-Gossett’s nephew told The Associated Press that the actor died Thursday night in Santa Monica, California.
+Gossett’s first cousin Neal L. Gossett told The Associated Press that the actor died in Santa Monica, California.
+A statement from the family said Gossett died Friday morning.
 No cause of death was revealed.

+Gossett’s cousin remembered a man who walked with Nelson Mandela and who also was a great joke teller, a relative who faced and fought racism with dignity and humor.

+“Never mind the awards, never mind the glitz and glamor, the Rolls-Royces and the big houses in Malibu.
+It’s about the humanity of the people that he stood for,” his cousin said.

 His English teacher urged him to go into Manhattan to try out for “Take a Giant Step.”
 He got the part and made his Broadway debut in 1953 at age 16.

-Note: This story has been corrected, based on a family statement, to report that Gossett died Friday morning and not Thursday night.